 Herzog August Bibliothek Wolfenbüttel Fellowship

-Application deadline: December 1, 2013 for linked long-term fellowship; January 15, 2014 for linked short-term fellowship.
+Application deadline for the 2015-2016 academic year: December 1, 2014 for linked long-term fellowship; January 15, 2015 for linked short-term fellowship.
 Applicants for long- and short-term fellowships at the Newberry may also ask to be considered for this joint fellowship providing an additional two-month fellowship in Wolfenbüttel, Germany.
 The proposed project must link the collections of both libraries; applicants should plan to hold both fellowships sequentially to ensure continuity of research.
 Applicants must follow the general guidelines listed on Apply for Fellowships.
 Project Descriptions must describe the materials to be consulted at both the Newberry and the Herzog August Bibliothek.
 The award will pay 1,050 EUR per month plus up to 600 EUR for travel expenses.
 For more information, see Herzog August Bibliothek Wolfenbüttel.